t3docs/docker-render-documentation/Documentation/Solutions/decode-objects-inventory.rst

 `-c`
    For the bash we specify that the following is a command to be executed.

-`pipenv run python`
+`source /ALL/userhome/.bashrc`
    Inside the container :file:`/ALL/venv` is our current folder.
 A Python virtual environment is prepared in the container, but it isn't activated.
-   `pipenv run EXECUTABLE` can start an executable of that environment.
-   We want to start `python`.
+   `source /ALL/userhome/.bashrc` activates that environment.

+`;`
+   Join two commands.

-`-m sphinx.ext.intersphinx`
+`python -m sphinx.ext.intersphinx`
-   We run the intersphinx module as a "__main__" program.
-For that case the module provides code that can do a very simple dump of an link inventory.
+   Have Python run the intersphinx module as a "__main__" program.
+In that case the module provides code that does a very simple dump of an link inventory.
-   Not great, but works.
+   Not sophisticated, but works.

 `https://docs.typo3.org/c/typo3/cms-core/master/en-us/objects.inv`
    This is the inventory we want to have downloaded and queried.
 In TYPO3 we